GoogleCloudPlatform/accelerated-platforms/docs/platforms/gke/base/use-cases/inference-ref-arch/online-inference-gpu/vllm-with-podsnapshots.md

   Both intervals include pulling the container image, about 10 GB, onto a node that has not pulled it before.
 The interval from `ContainerStarted` to `Ready` excludes the pull.
-On the Autopilot cluster used to validate the RTX Pro 6000 variant,
+On the Autopilot cluster used to validate the RTX Pro 6000 variant, once
   [Image streaming](https://cloud.google.com/kubernetes-engine/docs/how-to/image-streaming)
-  had not yet cached the image, and each pull took about four minutes.
-From `ContainerStarted` to `Ready`, the cold-start replica took 164 seconds and the restored replica less than one second.
+  had cached the image in the region, the pull onto a new node took 4.5 seconds, `PodScheduled` to `Ready` was 210 seconds for the cold start and 9 seconds for the restore, and `ContainerStarted` to `Ready` was 202 seconds for the cold start and less than one second for the restore.
+On earlier runs before Image streaming had finished importing the image, each new node spent about four minutes pulling it, and `ContainerStarted` to `Ready` was 164 seconds for the cold start and less than one second for the restore.

   `PodRestored` can be set after `Ready`.
-In the RTX Pro 6000 validation, it was set 17 seconds after the container started.
+In the RTX Pro 6000 validation, it was set 17 to 27 seconds after the container started.
 A restored process resumes before all of its memory is loaded, and GKE
   [loads the rest in the background](https://cloud.google.com/kubernetes-engine/docs/concepts/pod-snapshots#restore-readiness), so the first requests can take longer than later ones.